It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 Do you have squirrels that get into your attic?
 If so, that has to be very annoying and feel quite intrusive.
 You can utilize some of the tips here to get them out of your attic.

-But it is also important to remember that if they are in your attic, there is something drawing them there.
+However, it is also important to remember that if they are in your attic, there is something drawing them there.

-So be sure that there are no food items in your attic that could potentially be what is drawing their attention.
+Be sure that there are no food items in your attic that could potentially be what is drawing their attention.

 9. Chimney Cap